bjornmorten/ctfbridge/docs/api/index.md

 ## 🔧 API Structure

-CTFBridge exposes its functionality through a centralized `client` object created using the `factory()` function.
+CTFBridge exposes its functionality through a centralized `client` object created using the `create_client()` function.
 This object provides access to service modules grouped by functionality:

 | Client Attribute     | Description                                        |
 | -------------------- | -------------------------------------------------- |